S3-HSDM/Portfolio/Individual Project.md

 After researching I found a way to reduce the size of the Javascript by editing configurations in the angular.json and package.json, which massively increased the performance for my application.
 ![Performance Lighthouse Card Page Improvemed](https://github.com/S3-HSDM/Portfolio/blob/main/images/LighthouseImprovemed.png?raw=true)

+Running these performance tests and improving my code/performancee with this test helps me demonstrate my proficiency at Learning Outcome 2.

 ### CD
 For CD I setted up Docker for my project.
 Via a Docker-compose file 4 containers are created, one for my Frontend, one for my Backend and two to set up the Database.
 With those containers running my project runs on localhost.
 With the Docker images of my project, anyone can run my project on any device.
+Deploying my project on Docker helps me demonstrate being proficient at Learning Outcome 4.

 ![Docker Containers](https://github.com/S3-HSDM/Portfolio/blob/main/images/Docker.png?raw=true)